 Visiting Tsuru Island

-The four decades-old Japanese Garden, is 3/4 of an acre — but, it feels expansive.
-Broadleaf evergreens, pruned pines, vivid azaleas and bouncy groundcover are contained on an island created by the convergence of Davis Creek and Johnson Creek.
-The Garden sits on 21 acres inside Main City Park.
-Stroll past the shallow stream and pay attention to the intentionally irregular stone path, and you may feel temporarily transported.
+Broadleaf evergreens, aesthetically pruned pines, vivid colored azaleas, a dry streambed are contained on an island created by the convergence of Davis Creek and Johnson Creek.
+The Japanese garden sits inside 21 acres of Main City Park.

 Garden In Color